DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   Target release for removal of the legacy API will be defined once most PMDs have switched to rte_flow.

+* ethdev: A new rss level field planned in 18.05.
+  The new API add rss_level field to ``rte_eth_rss_conf`` to enable a choice of RSS hash calculation on outer or inner header of tunneled packet.

 * i40e: The default flexible payload configuration which extracts the first 16 bytes of the payload for RSS will be deprecated starting from 18.02.
 If required the previous behavior can be configured using existing flow